thewca/wca-regulations/wca-regulations_2012.md

     - H1a2) A competitor's requested number of puzzles must not be disclosed until the start of the attempt.
     - H1b) A competitor is allotted 10 minutes times the number of puzzles in the attempt, up to a maximum of 60 minutes.
 The time shall be measured with a stopwatch.
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge attempt shall stop the competitor.
-    - H1d) Time penalties for each puzzle of the attempt are additive (e.g. if a competitor attempts 10 cubes, finishes with a time of 59:57, and is penalized two times, the final recorded time is 59:57 + 2*2 = 60:01.).
+    - H1d) Time penalties for each puzzle of the attempt are additive (e.g. if a competitor attempts 10 cubes, finishes with a time of 59:57, and has two time penalties, the final recorded time is 59:57 + 2*2 = 60:01.).

 ## Article Z: Optional Regulations